ROBOTIS-GIT/emanual/docs/en/platform/ros2_openmanipulator_x/overview_to_assembly.md

 OpenMANIPULATOR-X surpports bath of ROS develop environment and an embedded system (OpenCR).
 Choose the development environment you want to run OpenMANIPULATOR-X, and configure the software for the environment.

 #### ROS Environment
 In the ROS development environment, you can run OpenMANIPULATOR-X using various packages provided by ROS as well as our ROS package.
 In this case, all the processes to run OpenMANIPULATOR-X are done in PC, and electric board is used only to convert the digital signal coming from PC into the communication signal used in dynamixel.
-If you want to run OpenMANIPULATOR-X in ROS environment, please install Linux, ROS and ROS package on PC according to [[ROS] Setup](/docs/en/platform/ros2_openmanipulator_x/ros_setup/#ros-setup) chapter.
+If you want to run OpenMANIPULATOR-X in ROS2 environment, please install Linux, ROS2 and ROS2 package on PC according to [[ROS2] Setup](/docs/en/platform/ros2_openmanipulator_x/ros_setup/#ros-setup) chapter.

 <!-- <img src="/assets/images/platform/openmanipulator_x/ros_enabled.png" width="150" border="0"> -->